-Our Top Pick for 2018: Rollerblade 2015 MACROBLADE 90 High Performance Fitness Training Skate
+Our Top Pick Rollerblade MACROBLADE 90 High Performance Fitness Training Skate

 Read our full review.

 Rollerblading has seen a comeback in recent years.
 The beloved sport of the 1990s has returned with more popularity, and now is the best time to grab a new pair of skates.
-There are many brands, styles and models on the market today that each cater to different types of users.
-With the right research you can find the perfect pair of rollerblades.
+There are many brands for example WowSkates, with different styles and models on the market today that each cater to different types of users With the right research you can find the perfect pair of rollerblades.

 Use the list below as a starting point.
 In no time you will be skating along having the time of your life.